curlsli/webpack-book/docs/en/building/03_code_splitting.md

 That *0.js* is your split point.
 Examining the file reveals that webpack has wrapped the code in a `webpackJsonp` block and processed the code bit.

-T> If you want to adjust the name of the chunk, set `output.chunkFilename`.
+> If you want to adjust the name of the chunk, set `output.chunkFilename`.
 For example, setting it to `"chunk.[id].js"` would prefix each split chunk with the word "chunk".

-T> [bundle-loader](https://www.npmjs.com/package/bundle-loader) gives similar results, but through a loader interface.
+> [bundle-loader](https://www.npmjs.com/package/bundle-loader) gives similar results, but through a loader interface.
 It supports bundle naming through its `name` option.

-T> The *Dynamic Loading* chapter covers other techniques that come in handy when you have to deal with more complicated splits.
+> The *Dynamic Loading* chapter covers other techniques that come in handy when you have to deal with more complicated splits.

-{pagebreak}

 ## Code Splitting in React